mikeyo241/unzipfx/README.md

 `copy /B unzipsfx.exe + sample.zip self-extracting-archive.exe`

 Overall, unzipfx.exe is a useful tool for distributing and extracting files from ZIP archives, especially when it is not practical or convenient for users to install a separate file decompression utility.

+This was pulled from the original Netbeans Sources before they were removed in current versions.

+Bundling the JRE with NetBeans Platform application